10 Tips for Keeping Your Dog Away From Your Christmas Tree

 Make a Tinfoil tree skirt to deter pets.

-Aluminum foil is a universally hated texture and sound to both dogs and cats and can be an excellent tool to keep dogs away from the Christmas tree.
+Aluminum foil is a universally hated texture and sound to dogs and cats and can be an excellent tool to keep dogs away from the Christmas tree.
 Make yourself a tin foil tree skirt or an aluminum "moat" to protect your tree.
 This could help to deter your pets from venturing too close to the tree.

 The sound may also make a good alarm system for those pets brave enough to walk across it.
 Make sure that your dog isn’t trying to nibble on Tinfoil.
 It could damage their mouths and should never be ingested.